Gaëtan Huard

-Football career
+Career

-Born in Montargis, Loiret, Huard played 357 Ligue 1 matches for RC Lens, FC Girondins de Bordeaux and Olympique de Marseille, winning the 1989 and 1990 Division 1 championships with the latter.
+Born in Montargis, Loiret, Huard played 357 Ligue 1 matches for Lens, Bordeaux and Marseille, winning the 1989 and 1990 Division 1 championships with the latter.
 During the 1992–93 season with Bordeaux (which would finish third in the 1992–93 French Division 1 final standings), he enjoyed a run of 1,176 minutes (stretching between matchday 17 and 31 of the Division 1 campaign) of Division 1 football without conceding a goal.
 He helped Bordeaux win the 1995 UEFA Intertoto Cup.

-Huard helped Bordeaux reach the 1996 UEFA Cup final, where they lost to FC Bayern Munich.
+Huard helped Bordeaux reach the 1996 UEFA Cup final, where they lost to Bayern Munich.
 The 34-year-old had a brief stint in Spain.
-He played for Hércules CF during the 1996–97 season, serving as a backup goalkeeper.
+He played for Hércules during the 1996–97 season, serving as a backup goalkeeper.
 They were relegated from the La Liga after finishing second-bottom in the table at the conclusion of the 1996–97 La Liga season, after which Huard retired from playing professional football.

 Afterwards, Huard worked several years as a sports consultant for Canal+.